bitnami/minideb/README.md

 $ sudo make
 ```

-To build an individual release (jessie, wheezy or squeeze)
+To build an individual release (stretch, jessie or unstable)
 ```
-$ sudo make jessie
+$ sudo make stretch
 ```

 To test the resulting image:
 ```
-$ sudo make test-jessie
+$ sudo make test-stretch
 ```

 # Contributing